– Cebu Chamber of Commerce (CCC) was founded and organized by lawyer

-CCC’s baton of leadership was passed on from Bernard Cogan to Martin M Levering’s CCC co-organizer, John Switzer.
+– CCC’s baton of leadership was passed on from Martin M. Leveling to CCC co-organizer, John M. Switzer

-CCC entered into a 99-year lease starting January 2, 1914 up to December 31, 2013 for an 812.27 square meters reclaimed lot across Cebu Municipal Hall worked out by CCC with the American Insular Government under Governor General Cameron Forbes but whose term started during the decade-long term of Governor General Francis Burton Harrison.
+1913– CCC entered into a 99-year lease starting January 2, 1914 up to December 31, 2013 for an 812.27square meters reclaimed lot across Cebu Municipal Hall under the American Insular Government of Governor General Francis Burton Harrison.

-CCC at the forefront of increased shipping and port activities after World War I.
+– CCC at the forefront of increased shipping and port activities after the First World War

 1942 – 1946